Facebook - in 1000 Words or Less

 Since I had two p(P)ages, I decided hiding my personal page was the way to go.
 That way, if anyone searched me, they’d land on my author Page, which was (almost) the entire reason I joined in the first place.

 Turns out, hiding a personal page is also impossible.
 Seriously, Google it.
 I did, several times in different iterations, as have many, many others.
 Strangely, Facebook will not admit it can’t be done.
-Their Help menu is for shit, and when one of their support clowns addresses the question, they double-speak but don’t answer.
+Their Help menu is horrible, and when one of their support clowns addresses the question, they double-speak but don’t answer.

 So, even though I created an author Page dedicated to my writing, nobody could see it because friends old and new, still landed on my personal page and typically went no farther.
 Why would they?
 Facebook makes a Page difficult to find and since everything about me is right there on my personal page, why would anyone keep searching?